 This program brings a problem solving focus to the study of computer science and applications of computer science.
 Most upper level classes are small enough to allow close interaction between students and faculty members.
 Interested students may also find opportunities for independent studies on topics of interest or to work with faculty members on student research projects.

 FACULTY The Department of Mathematics and Computer Science includes 10 full-time faculty members.
 All have doctorates in computer science, mathematics, or mathematics education.
 Scholarly interests of faculty members in the department include computer graphics and other software-related areas, wireless networks, linear algebra, graph theory, history of mathematics, mathematical modeling, applied mathematics, abstract algebra, and topics in mathematics education, including use of technology.
-Faculty honors include college and university outstanding teaching awards, an outstanding mentor award, Thomas F. Sheehan and Windsor distinguished professorships, Burlington Northern Teaching Award for Innovative Teaching, and a Stalnaker Lecturer.
+Recent faculty honors include two college outstanding teaching awards and an international award for mathematical software development.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.

-REQUIREMENTS FOR MINOR Students who choose a minor in computer science must have a departmental minor advisor and complete a minimum of 21 hours of computer science and related courses, including (1) CS 65, 66, 130, 135; (2) two additional upper-division computer science or IS courses (excluding CS 140 — the tutoring course, and the Capstone course) and (3) Mathematics 54 — Discrete Mathematics.
-Completion of Mathematics 80 — Linear Algebra is strongly recommended and is a prerequisiste for CS 147, CS 150, and CS 165.
+REQUIREMENTS FOR MINOR Students who choose a minor in Computer Science must have a departmental minor advisor and complete a minimum of 21 hours of computer science and related courses, including (1) CS 65, 66, 130, 135; (2) two additional upper-division computer science or IS courses (excluding CS 140 — the tutoring course, and the Capstone course) and (3) Mathematics 54 — Discrete Mathematics.
+Completion of Mathematics 80 — Linear Algebra is strongly recommended and is a prerequisite for CS 147, CS 150, and CS 165.

 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.